Our approach jumpstarts stalled global operating model implementation

 Cultural differences among the team members often led to varying approaches to the work and contrasting work behaviors, resulting in inefficient processes and inconsistent outcomes.
 Furthermore, the team did not understand what was expected of them because they had limited communication with management.
-As a result, the team members were confused and distrustful, and morale was low.
+As a result, the team members felt confused and distrustful.

-Our client brought in Haley & Aldrich for our ability to foster trust and collaboration by helping people from all organizational levels understand the big picture, break down silos, and discover a common purpose for advancing true collaboration.
+Our client brought in Haley & Aldrich for our ability to helping people from all organizational levels understand the big picture, break down silos, and discover a common purpose for advancing true collaboration.

-Haley & Aldrich knew the collaboration and operational changes our client was seeking would only succeed if the team members understood their purpose and role in the organization.
-To help our client with their challenges, we developed and facilitated a three-day workshop to:
+Haley & Aldrich knew the collaboration and operational changes our client sought would only succeed if the team members understood their purpose and role in the organization.
+To help our client with its challenges, we developed and facilitated a three-day workshop to:

 Create a common purpose.
 The members of the implementation team did not fully understand how they contributed to the big picture, resulting in their low morale and feeling of isolation.
 So, we led workshop participants through exercises that allowed team members and leadership to openly discuss the team’s roles and responsibilities and the company’s expectations of the team.
 Through an iterative process, participants brainstormed about the future they envisioned for themselves and the team and developed a thorough understanding of the group’s purpose and organizational structure.
 Once the participants saw how their responsibilities connected to the company’s needs, they were able to define behaviors and strategies they could use to support the company’s success.

 Improve team effectiveness.
 We helped the participants overcome interpersonal barriers so they could share what prevented them from connecting with each other.
 To create a unified team, we guided the participants through exercises to:

 Identify the strengths and weaknesses of both the individual participants and the sub-groups and discuss how this affected their work behaviors and team effectiveness.

 Understand how each team member’s personal background influenced work perspective and communication.